Last updated: June 19, 2023.

 Users commenting must also agree to this website’s comment policy and action will likely be taken to block or ban commenters who are abusive, disruptive or break the comment policy or the law.
 In extreme cases, details will be shared with law enforcement.

 IrishCycle.com uses and/or points users towards WordPress’ Jetpack for embedded email subscriptions; and Google’s Feedburner for linked email subscriptions and for RSS services.
 These services are offered by the named providers and offer automated unsubscribe processes.

-The data used includes to initiate and process subscriptions, the following information is used: subscriber’s email address and the ID of the post or comment (depending on the specific subscription being processed).
+The data used includes initiating and processing subscriptions, the following information is used: subscriber’s email address and the ID of the post or comment (depending on the specific subscription being processed).
 In the event of a new subscription being initiated, we also collect some basic server data, including all of the subscribing user’s HTTP request headers, the IP address from which the subscribing user is viewing the page, and the URI which was given in order to access the page (REQUEST_URI and DOCUMENT_URI).
-This server data used for the exclusive purpose of monitoring and preventing abuse and spam.
+This server data is used for the exclusive purpose of monitoring and preventing abuse and spam.

 In the case of WordPress subscribers, Functionality cookies are set for a duration of 347 days to remember a visitor’s blog and post subscription choices if, in fact, they have an active subscription.

-Occasionally IrishCycle.com runs competitions (such as a previous #shopbybike competitions).
-We general look for images and content generated to be posted publicly to social media and it will be likely reposted on this website.
+Occasionally IrishCycle.com runs competitions (such as the previous #shopbybike competitions).
+We generally look for images and content generated to be posted publicly to social media and it will be likely reposted on this website.
 General details (ie name/s and general location) of the winners of competitions be posted publicly and, if you win, you will be contacted for details such as your postal address if required to send you a prize/s.
-Such details will also be shared with relevant competition sponsored where required, ie them posting you a prize/s.
+Such details will also be shared with relevant competition sponsors where required, ie them posting you a prize/s.

 Links and linked buttons